Today is Summer Solstice, the longest day of the year, the lightest moment in the earth’s orbit around the sun. We are basking in her glow.

 It is the day of Litha, the Celtic goddess of abundance, and the first day of Cancer, the sign most associated with family, nurturing, our homes.
 It is also the sign under which this country was birthed.

-Most summer solstices, I recommend cleaning your house, decorating with flowers, burning sage, and lighting candles.
+On most midsummers, I recommend cleaning your house, decorating with flowers, burning sage, and lighting candles.
 I recommend rituals celebrating abundance, creativity, and prosperity.

-All of this still applies.
+All this still applies.

 Today we are midway through the year, and whatever goals we have not yet met, may we roll up our sleeves and recommit to their achievement.
 Today we have the beautiful light of the Sun beaming us into her dreams.
 I pray that we lean into her.
 Labor for her.
 Live her.
 Love her, and love each other.